-The principles of Primary Authority are set out in parts 1 and 2 of the Regulatory Enforcement and Sanctions Act (RESA) 2008 (as amended), and are administered by the Office for Product Safety and Standards (OPS&S) overseen by Regulatory Delivery (RD) on behalf of the Secretary of State for the Department for Business, -Energy and Industrial Strategy (BEIS). -The FSA works closely with the OPS&SRD in its work to support the delivery of Primary Authority for food regulators.
+The principles of Primary Authority are set out in parts 1 and 2 of the Regulatory Enforcement and Sanctions Act (RESA) 2008 (as amended), and are administered by the Office for Product Safety and Standards (OPS&S) on behalf of the Secretary of State for the Department for Business, Energy and Industrial Strategy (BEIS).
+The FSA works closely with the OPS&S in its work to support the delivery of Primary Authority for food regulators.